wedeling/EasySurrogate/README.md

 The following tutorials are available:

 + `L96_Quantized_Softmax.md`: apply a quantized softmax network to learn subgrid-scale term of the Lorenz96 system.

+## Files

+There are 4 main files which were used to generate the results from the paper:

+* `tests/lorenz96/lorenz96.py`: a script used to generate Lorenz96 training data.
+* `tests/lorenz96/lorenz96_quantized_softmax.py`: the main script, where the QSN surrogate has features and an output which are non-local in space.
+* `tests/lorenz96/lorenz96_quantized_softmax_local.py`: this is essentially the same script as the main script, except the surrogate is applied completely locally in space.
+This means the surrogate is applied pointwise, using only input features from the same spatial point.
+* `tests/lorenz96/lorenz96_quantized_softmax_neighbourhood.py`: again, this is essentially the same script, except the surrogate is applied locally, while the input features are still non-local in space.

 ## Funding